mmistakes/minimal-mistakes/_drafts/2017-11-11-clojure-is-the-devil.md

 namespaces to separate out the data manipulation code that requires, and in some ways defines the 'shape' of the data, so that developers have one place to go to find that mental model.
 Although, I agree with this approach, this only tackles part of the problem.
-The 'data model' for the data at the interfaces of the system, input and output, can be isolated in this way but the data into and out of each function is linked to the function.
+The 'data model' for the data at the interfaces of the system, input and output, can be isolated in this way.

+## Scheming Specs ##

+However, the data flowing into and out of each function is linked to the function.
+Judiciously using namespaces to group functions that manipulate data at the boundaries of the system is a useful technique, however each functions 'interface' depends on where it is in the call stack so there is a requirement to define the interfaces to a function.

 Clojure 1.9 provides Spec to help with exactly this problem and before Spec there was Plumatic Schema [TODO - provide references to Spec and Schema].
 The advantage of both of these libraries is that you can move fast, not specifying the